The 18 Most Popular Chiropractic Tools and Equipment

-Radiofrequency rhizotomy is useful for patients diagnosed with facet joint syndrome.
-By applying heated radiofrequency waves to the nerves of the facet joints, the pain impulses are reduced.
+Radiofrequency rhizotomy is helpful for patients diagnosed with facet joint syndrome.
+Applying heated radiofrequency waves to the nerves of the facet joints reduces pain impulses.

 18. Electronic Muscle Stimulation

-Known as EMS, this tool provides relief by direct muscle stimulation, reducing swelling and inflammation.
-EMS differs from TENs therapy in that the latter’s impulses stimulate nerve endings to boost endorphins and sway pain signals, while EMS eases muscle tension.
-For patients with pain involving both nerves and muscles, the use of both TENs and EMS is beneficial.
+EMS is a tool that provides relief by direct muscle stimulation, reducing swelling and inflammation.
+EMS differs from TENs therapy because the latter’s impulses stimulate nerve endings to boost endorphins and sway pain signals.
+However, EMS eases muscle tension.
+For patients with pain involving nerves and muscles, using both TENs and EMS is beneficial.

 Chiropractor Tools Are Essential for Chiropractic Care

 Today’s chiropractors have a wide range of chiropractic tools and equipment at their fingertips to provide patient care.
 Electromyography devices, chiropractic tables, and EMS tools provide better patient care, while chiropractor tools like ChiroTouch’s fully integrated, cloud-based EHR system help chiropractors run their practices more efficiently.